The Ultimate Protective Safety Gloves

 Dickies Impact Gloves are manufactured from a wide range of carefully selected materials all combined to provide optimum safety, comfort and dexterity.
 Metacarpal injuries are common when the back of the hand hits another object, severely bruising or even breaking the small bones in the back of the hand.
 To minimise this, Dickies Impact Gloves have shock absorbing TPR (Thermal Plastic Rubber) ergonomically added as an exoskeleton to the back of the glove and knuckle areas, to minimise bruising and breaks.
 Likewise, the same TPR is added to the fingers and thumbs to provide protection against pinching and impact bruising.

-A Glove for Every Task
+A Safety Glove for Every Task or Industry

 Depending on the intended end use of the glove, padding and shock absorbent material can be added to the palm, or perhaps our Duraclad Rope Channel reinforcement.
 Other materials, such as foam nitrile for excellent grip, or an EN 388 cut level 5 knit (ANSI/ISEA Level 4) can add additional protection.
 Waterproof variants are also available, as is a patented Diamondclad Silicone fused palm (Patent D568003) for the ultimate grip on wet and oily objects.